- Sleep Aids

 For those looking for a gentle and non-invasive experience, craniosacral therapy may be the right fit.
 If you’re shy about taking off your clothes in front of a stranger, all the better.
 Practitioners of craniosacral therapy will often massage you fully clothed, with light and still movements.

-Specialists in this area believe that light touch helps restore the central nervous system and improve irregular sleep patterns.
-And unlike many traditional massages which either use a chair or a massage table, craniosacral sessions often start in a massage chair first and then move to a massage table.
+Craniosacral therapy has been shown to be effective in treating neck pain.
+Unlike many traditional massages which either use a chair or a massage table, craniosacral sessions often start in a massage chair first and then move to a massage table.
 The therapist will also check in with you during the massage to make sure they’re giving you the right level of touch.

 3. Deep Tissue Massage

 Deep tissue massage focuses on relieving severe muscle tension.
 It’s especially effective if you have musculoskeletal disorders, postural problems, or chronic muscle pain and tension.

 If you want to pursue deep tissue massage, ask the massage therapist in advance to describe what that term means to them because it is an unregulated term.
 “Deep tissue massage” and “deep massage” are sometimes used interchangeably, or used with no set definition.
 Researchers suggest that “deep tissue massage” is a specific technique, and “deep massage” is any technique used by a massage therapist intending to affect deep body tissue.

 4. Hot Stone Massage